njensen58/my-creations/two_frogme/README.md

+This React App can be played by going to https://frogme.surge.sh

 A basic 'Frogger' style game as an interesting way to get to know a few React Lifecycle methods.
 I saved the X and Y of the Frog div in the parent state, while enemies and logs were nested components with their own state.
 X and Y are equivalent to top and left of an absolute